Worcestershire sauce

-Worcestershire sauce is used directly as a condiment on steaks, hamburgers, and other finished dishes, and to flavour cocktails such as the Bloody Mary and Caesar.
-It is also frequently used to augment recipes such as Welsh rarebit, Caesar salad, Oysters Kirkpatrick, and devilled eggs.
-As both a background flavour and a source of savouriness, it is also added to dishes such as beef stew and baked beans.
+Worcestershire sauce is used on steaks, hamburgers, and other finished dishes, and to flavour cocktails such as the Bloody Mary and Caesar.
+It is also used to augment recipes such as Welsh rarebit, Caesar salad, Oysters Kirkpatrick, and devilled eggs.
+As a background flavour and a source of savouriness, it is added to dishes such as beef stew and baked beans.

 History

 Fish-based fermented sauces, such as garum, date back to antiquity.
 In the seventeenth century, English recipes for sauces (typically to put on fish) already combined anchovies with other ingredients.

 The Lea & Perrins brand was commercialised in 1837 and was the first sauce to bear the Worcestershire name.
 The origin of the Lea & Perrins recipe is unclear.
 The packaging originally stated that the sauce came "from the recipe of a nobleman in the county".
 The company has also claimed that "Lord Sandys, ex-Governor of Bengal" encountered it while in India with the East India Company in the 1830s, and commissioned the local pharmacists (the partnership of John Wheeley Lea and William Perrins of 63 Broad Street, Worcester) to recreate it.
 However, neither Marcus Lord Sandys nor any Baron Sandys was ever a Governor of Bengal, nor had they ever visited India as far as available records indicate.

 According to company lore, when the recipe was first mixed, the resulting product was so strong that it was considered inedible and the barrel was abandoned in the basement.
 Looking to make space in the storage area some 18 months later, the chemists decided to try it and discovered that the long-fermented sauce had mellowed and become palatable.
 In 1838, the first bottles of Lea & Perrins Worcestershire sauce were released to the general public.